-Jennifer has a wonderful video on how to sit in a bustle too.
+Jennifer has a wonderful video on how to sit in a bustle, too.

 Victorian Bustle Dress Basics

-As mentioned in my article on the Victorian civil war era, you will need a corset, chemise, and drawers.
+As mentioned in my article on the Victorian Civil War era, you will need a corset, chemise, and drawers.
 You could use the same ones.
-Your boots and bag could work too.
-You will just need bustledress era specific hats and undergarments.
+Your boots and bag could work, too — you will just need bustle dress era specific hats and undergarments.
 Jennifer has some information about bustle era specific under garments here.

 Stick to cottons or other natural looking fabrics.
-But, for the bustle years, you can get more playful with colors and patterns.
+But for the bustle years, you can get more playful with colors and patterns.
 Small or large painted florals are always a safe fabric to choose for the era.
 Colors should be what is naturally found in a garden.
 Trims were used abundantly on bustle dresses.
-Although, less so for the late bustle.
+Although less so for the late bustle.

-Before we go into the individual major styles, lets first start with items you will need that each of these bustle dress styles have in common.
+Before we go into the individual major styles, let’s first start with items you will need that each of these bustle dress styles have in common.
 You will need a corset.
-A custom made corset will fit best but a ready made steel bone corset is fine to start out with.
+A custom made corset will fit best, but a ready made steel bone corset is fine to start out with.
 Here are several styles you can choose from.
 You may also like to get a chemise, drawers, or corset cover.
 Although, you can use items you may already have.
 A corset cover is optional.
-But, a good tank top can be your chemise (worn under the corset) and a nice pair of thin fabric shorts as your bottoms.
+But a good tank top can be your chemise (worn under the corset) and a nice pair of thin fabric shorts as your bottoms.
 I recommend wearing anything with a closed crotch over your corset, not under, for ease when using the facilities.

 Victorian Early Bustle – 1868 to 1875

-The early bustle started to form during the later years of the civil war when a more elliptical hoop (instead of a rounded hoop) came into favor due to the rounded hoop becoming so big.
+The early bustle started to form during the later years of the Civil War, when a more elliptical hoop (instead of a rounded hoop) came into favor due to the rounded hoop becoming so big.
 It is said that the famed designer of the time, Charles Worth, didn’t really like the look of the rounded hoops as they began growing in width and circumference.
-His designs began to put more emphasis on the back end of dresses and he added draped over skirts.
+His designs began to put more emphasis on the back end of dresses and he added draped-over skirts.
 By 1868, we begin seeing what we would know as a bustle.
 The early bustle style lasted from 1864-75.

-Let us look at some options for early bustle specifiundergarmentsts.
+Let us look at some options for early bustle-specific undergarments.
 For this style, you will need a bustle cage.
 The early bustle shape was a more rounded one with an emphasis towards the back.
 Here is some information on them.
 You can purchase one on Etsy.
 Here is a bustle.
 Another distinction between this style and the bustle style of the 1880s, besides size, is where it comes out at.
 This more rounded rear end also seems to come out lower on the back, while the later bustle look seems to come out higher around the booty.

 Victorian Natural Form Bustle 1876 – 1883

 So, where can you purchase items in order to have a natural form bustle look?
 In my opinion, you can get this look the easiest out of all the bustle periods because you don’t need anything to make your rear look big.
 If you wish to enhance your rear just a bit…maybe to make it feel more bustle-y or in order to show off the pleats and tucks in the back of your dress better, you have the option of adding a small pillow and there are many options out there for a bustle pillow.
 Check out all of these on Etsy.
-They are very easy to make.
-And a tutorial for making your own bustle pillow.
+They are also very easy to make – here’s a tutorial for making your own bustle pillow.
 This crafty gal used a crescent shape purse for her DIY bustle pad.

 Having trains was big in the natural form era.
 Look for a dress with a flat looking back with gathers and tucks.
 By this period, nearly everyone had a sewing machine.
-So, ladies went nuts decorating their dresses with trims.
+So ladies went nuts decorating their dresses with trims.
 Lots of trim is a great way to express the natural form bustle style.

 Another style of dress you might like which appeared in the 1870s, is the polonaise style.
 It was more like the natural form styled dresses by not having much on the rear, except maybe a pillow.
 These styles were very much inspired by the polonaise styles of the late 18th century (practically 100 years prior).
 The 18th century influence was seen throughout the 1870s in necklines, sleeves, trims, etc.